proencode/fedora-sh/12-markdown-Archive/packtpub/2024/1118-Android_using_Kotlin/bb_md/102_setting_up_whatspackts_messaging_abilities.md

 Our app is ready to receive and send messages using a WebSocket.
 Now, we need to make them reach the UI we created in the previous chapter.
 We will do that in this section, but first, we need to think about the architecture and components needed to do that.

-Understanding Clean Architecture implementation
+## Understanding Clean Architecture implementation

 In the previous chapter, we modularized our app and talked about using a Clean Architecture-based structure to organize our common and feature modules.
-We have already created our first component of this architecture, MessagesWebsocketDataSource, but it is important to understand the reasons behind this organization and which role every component plays in the architecture.
+We have already created our first component of this architecture, `MessagesWebsocketDataSource`, but it is important to understand the reasons behind this organization and which role every component plays in the architecture.

 There are extensive books, articles, and videos about why and how to apply Clean Architecture principles to an Android app, even from official documentation by Google.
 Here, we are going to give you a short description and then break down into its layers.

-Clean Architecture is an architectural pattern that promotes the organization of code into layers with well-defined responsibilities, making the application more modular, maintainable, testable, and scalable.
+**Clean Architecture** is an architectural pattern that promotes the organization of code into layers with well-defined responsibilities, making the application more modular, maintainable, testable, and scalable.
 The key benefits of using Clean Architecture are as follows:

-Separation of concerns (SoC): Clean Architecture organizes code into distinct layers with specific responsibilities, ensuring that each layer handles a separate aspect of the application.
+> - **Separation of concerns (SoC)**: Clean Architecture organizes code into distinct layers with specific responsibilities, ensuring that each layer handles a separate aspect of the application.
 This SoC leads to a more modular and maintainable code base, making it easier to understand, modify, and extend.
-Testability: By separating the different concerns into independent layers, it becomes easier to test each layer in isolation.
+> - **Testability**: By separating the different concerns into independent layers, it becomes easier to test each layer in isolation.
 This allows developers to write comprehensive unit and integration tests, ensuring that the application behaves correctly and is less prone to bugs.
-Reusability: The modular structure of Clean Architecture promotes reusability by encouraging the creation of components that can be easily shared across different parts of the application or even between different projects.
+> - **Reusability**: The modular structure of Clean Architecture promotes reusability by encouraging the creation of components that can be easily shared across different parts of the application or even between different projects.
 This reduces code duplication and improves the overall efficiency of the development process.
-Flexibility: Clean Architecture decouples the various layers of the application, making it easier to change or update any of these layers independently without affecting the others.
+> - **Flexibility**: Clean Architecture decouples the various layers of the application, making it easier to change or update any of these layers independently without affecting the others.
 This provides more flexibility when refactoring, making changes to the application, or adapting to new requirements.
-Scalability: The modular nature of Clean Architecture makes it easier to scale the application as it grows in complexity or size.
+> - **Scalability**: The modular nature of Clean Architecture makes it easier to scale the application as it grows in complexity or size.
 By organizing code into well-defined layers and components, developers can more easily add new features, update existing functionality, or improve performance without introducing unintended side effects or making the code base unmanageable.
-Easier collaboration: Clean Architecture helps teams work more effectively by providing a clear structure and guidelines for organizing code.
+> - **Easier collaboration**: Clean Architecture helps teams work more effectively by providing a clear structure and guidelines for organizing code.
 This makes it easier for developers to understand the code base, find the components they need, and contribute to the project more efficiently.
-Future-proofing: By adhering to the principles of Clean Architecture, you ensure that the application is built on a solid foundation that can evolve and adapt over time.
+> - **Future-proofing**: By adhering to the principles of Clean Architecture, you ensure that the application is built on a solid foundation that can evolve and adapt over time.
 This makes it more resilient to changes in technology, requirements, or team members, improving the long-term viability of the project.

 In summary, using Clean Architecture in your projects leads to better-organized, more maintainable, and scalable code bases.
 It improves the overall quality of the application, reduces technical debt, and makes it easier for teams to work together effectively.

 Now, with the benefits of Clean Architecture firmly in mind, let’s delve into the specifics.
 What follows are the layers and the components of code that we will incorporate within each layer:

-Presentation layer:
+> - **Presentation layer**:
-View: This consists of UI components, such as Activity, Fragment, View, and, in our case, Composable components.
+>   - **View**: This consists of UI components, such as Activity, Fragment, View, and, in our case, Composable components.
 The view is responsible for displaying data and capturing user input.
-ViewModel: The ViewModel serves as a bridge between the View components and the data layers.
+>   - **ViewModel**: The ViewModel serves as a bridge between the View components and the data layers.
 It handles the UI logic, exposes LiveData or StateFlow objects for data binding, and communicates with UseCase classes.
-Domain layer:
+> - **Domain layer**:
-UseCase: This layer contains the business logic and coordinates the flow of data between the data layer and the presentation layer.
+>   - **UseCase**: This layer contains the business logic and coordinates the flow of data between the data layer and the presentation layer.
 UseCase implementations encapsulate specific actions that can be performed within the app, such as sending a message, fetching chat history, or updating user settings.
-Data layer:
+> - **Data layer**:
-Repository: The Repository component is responsible for managing the data flow and providing a clean API to request data from different sources (local database, remote API, and so on).
+>   - **Repository**: The Repository component is responsible for managing the data flow and providing a clean API to request data from different sources (local database, remote API, and so on).
 It abstracts the underlying data sources and handles caching, synchronization, and data merging.
-Data source: This layer contains the implementations for accessing specific data sources such as local databases (using Room or another object-relational mapper (ORM)) and remote APIs (using Retrofit or another networking library, as in our case where we are using Ktor).
+>   - **Data source**: This layer contains the implementations for accessing specific data sources such as local databases (using Room or another object-relational mapper (ORM)) and remote APIs (using Retrofit or another networking library, as in our case where we are using Ktor).

 In the following diagram, we can see the relationships between the different layers and the typical components every layer includes:

 ![ 2.1 Clean Architecture in Android with the typical components per layer ](/packtpub/2024/1118/2.1-clean_architecture_in.webp)